From sun damage and acne scars to wrinkles and sagging skin, life can take a toll on your appearance.

 Most commonly used to treat forehead lines, vertical lines between the eyebrows and crow’s feet around the eyes, injectable toxins take just minutes to perform with no downtime.
 Most people see improvement in wrinkles and lines within a day to two weeks.

-Popular botulimin toxin injections include Botox, Dysport, and Xeomin.
+Popular botulinum toxin injections include Botox, Dysport, Jeuveau, and Xeomin.
 The results last for about three months before they begin to wear off, so you’ll want to make sure they are done correctly.

-“We caution people to have injectable toxin treatments done by a physician at a dermatologist’s office,” says Dr. Mishra.
+“We advise people to have injectable toxin treatments done at a dermatologist’s office,” says Dr. Ross.
 “It is important to know exactly which nerves to treat to create a balanced, natural look and avoid lopsided results or a completely ‘frozen’ forehead for several months.”

 Chemical peels exfoliate skin to remove fine lines and wrinkles, help reduce sun damage and smooth the surface.
 The treated skin peels off, revealing new skin for a fresher appearance.